-We all know the damage cigarettes can have on our body.
+We all know the damage that cigarette smoking can have on our health.
 But that doesn't make it any easier to stop smoking.
-With nicotine being such an addictive drug, it seems some smokers would rather risk their health than face giving it up.
+Nicotine is such an addictive drug, some smokers feel as though they’d rather risk their health than face giving up.

-But here's the thing.
-When you stop smoking, there's more to gain than give up.
-So, if you're trying to improve your life, here's some advice on how to stub out cigarettes for good.
+But here's the thing: When you stop smoking, there's actually more to gain than to lose.
+So, if you're trying to improve your quality of life, here's some advice on how to stub out cigarettes for good.

 16% of all deaths in the UK can be linked to smoking cigarettes.
-Lung cancer is the most common disease caused, but smokers are also likely to develop diseases in the:
+Lung cancer is the most common, but smokers are also likely to develop diseases in their:

 - Pharynx (upper throat)